readmeio/rdme/documentation/commands/openapi.md

     If included, use the version specified in the `info.version` field in your OpenAPI definition for your ReadMe project version.
 This flag is mutually exclusive with `--branch`.

+  --timeout=<value>  Number of seconds to wait for the upload to finish processing.

+    Must be between 1 and 3,600 seconds.
+If the API definition is still processing when the timeout is reached, the command will exit successfully while processing continues in the background.
 ```

 ## `rdme openapi validate [SPEC]`